ewag/i2b2/README.md

 ```

 ## Adjust your .env
-The directory has a `.env` file which is used by docker to put environment variables into the containers.
+The directory must have a `.env` file which is used by docker to put environment variables into the containers.
+You may copy the `.env.example` to get started.
 It also allows the `docker compose` process to use them which can aid deployments.
 The .env provided covers a range of variables i2b2 can use, most of which will not need changing.
 For setting up on a remote server, the relevant fields should be changed.

 ## _Optional: Disable components_
 If you do not intend to use a feature beyond the core components, you may disable the them by simply deleting the section from `docker-compose.yml`.
 See the list below for the names of the relevant sections, when deleting, include all sub-indented lines.
 If these components are not available, the bootstrap for the core components will gracefully ignore them.